davidbalbert/iso2next/README.md

 ## License

-Watt is copyright David Albert and released under the terms of the MIT License.
+Iso2next is copyright David Albert and released under the terms of the MIT License.